splintersuidman/blur/README.md

 These commands can be used while chunkwm is running, whithout the need of reloading the plugin.
 The syntax is `chunkc blur::[command] [args]`.
 Example: `chunkc blur::wallpaper ~/Pictures/wallpaper.jpg`

+- `help`: show help about the settings and commands.

 - `wallpaper` (string [path]): path to you wallpaper.

 - `enable`: enable blurring.
 Blurring is enabled by default.